arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 The Nesso N1 supports **Bluetooth® 5.3 Low Energy (LE)**, enabling efficient, short-range communication with smartphones, sensors, and other BLE-enabled devices.

 ***WARNING: The ESP32 board package includes its own library for Bluetooth® that conflicts with the standard `ArduinoBLE` library.
 If you have the `ArduinoBLE` library installed in your IDE, you may encounter compilation errors.
-To resolve this, you must uninstall the `ArduinoBLE` library from the Library Manager before compiling sketches for the Nesso N1.***
+To resolve this, you must uninstall the `ArduinoBLE` library from the Library Manager before running sketches for the Nesso N1.***

 #### Simple BLE Server Example